sorcerer-merlin/torrdex/README.md

 - Searchable database of Torrents with sortable Table columns
 - Ability to Upload Torrents to database
 - Administration panel with the ability to make changes and remove users, as well as enable/disable global options that change functionality of the site
-- Customizable Torrent Description templates for new uploads to ease in the writing of Torrent Descriptions
+- Customizable Torrent Description templates for new uploads to ease in the writing of Torrent Descriptions (now with MarkDown support!)

 ## To-Do List